Padayottam (1982 film): Plot

 After some years, Udayan and his fellow slaves staged a mutiny on the ship, killing the captain Moopan and releasing themselves.
 Udayan ran away and became a rich merchant Thampan after finding the lost treasures of Marakkar and his daughter Lalia.
 Both decided to make a return to Kolathirinadu in disguise to make their revenge.
-They return to the Kolathiri Kingdom in a floating palace as an merchant Thampan and princess.
+They return to the Kolathiri Kingdom in a floating palace as a merchant Thampan and princess.
 Years made people forget Udayan, and no one was able to recognize him in his new attire and lifestyle as Thampan, except Queen Parvathi, who understood him just at a glimpse.

 King Devan and Queen Parvathi's son, Prince Chandran fell in love with Laila.
 Meanwhile, Thampan (Udayan) was hatching a plot to trap Perumana Kuruppu after learning that the sceptre of Kolathiri Raja were in his custody, as King Devan declared it missing.
 Thampan (Udayan) approached Perumana Kuruppu and let him know that he is interested in purchasing sceptre at an astronomical price, which lured Kuruppu to bring them out from their secret place.
 However, he was caught red-handed by the public and brought before trial.
 At the trial, he declared that the old Raja had given the sceptre to him for attempting to rescue the king from attack, and he challenged the prosecutors that they have no evidence against him for betrayal and robbery.
 It was at this moment that Lalia entered into the court to declare her true identity as Princess Laila – the heir apparent of Marakkar and presented herself as the sole eyewitness to the incident.
 This made Perumana Kuruppu kill himself.

 Thampan"s (Udayan) second target was Kammaran.
 Kompan asking money to avoid attack the country.
 The kingdom was facing extreme financial crisis due to mismanagement and corruption.
 Prince Chandran advises the king to seek financial assistance from the visiting Merchant Thampan (Udayan).
 As per the instruction Devan, Kammaran pays a visit to the Udayan's palace to seek finance without understanding his true identity.
 Udayan refused to finance; rather, he says that he would finance if Kammaran becomes king.
 This offer made Kammaran greedy, and he hatches a plan to trap Devan similar to the way by which he trapped Udayan earlier.
 In the meantime, Udayan double-crosses Kammaran by sending a message to the Devan directly that he is ready to finance.
 This made Devan suspicious of Kammaran, and secretly, through his spies, he understands the plot his close friend Kammaran made to trap him.